-If you are dealing with a bad or rough soil then be sure to tend and till the soil while adding the necessary amount of nutrients.
-Since you are familiar with the nutrient types needed to grow in your previous garden then add the same level of nutrients to your new garden bed.
-If you are dealing with an area like clay soil then till until the ground is loose and fertile.
+If you are dealing with sick or rough soil, be sure to tend and till the soil while adding the necessary nutrients.
+Since you are familiar with the nutrient types needed to grow in your previous garden, add the same level of nutrients to your new garden bed if you deal with an area like clay soil until the ground is loose and fertile.
 Add sharp, natural sand to clay soil to break up any clumps.
-From there add the necessary compost, fertilizer that will support the soil and will help plants grow.
-If you are dealing with unfamiliar soil types then you can test your soil by mail.
-Once a good foundation is set then you are free to transport any potted plants to the soil and be sure to add the necessary water to the ground.
-You can even dig up a side hole to check on root health and make sure that your roots are adapting to new soil.
+Add the necessary compost, a fertilizer that will support the soil and help plants grow.
+If you are dealing with unknown soil types, then you can test your soil by mail.
+Once a suitable foundation is set, you are free to transport any potted plants to the soil and add the necessary water to the ground.
+You can even dig up a side hole to check on root health and make sure that your roots adapt to new soil.

-Transport any plants you saved from your old garden and add some new plants to make your new area fuller and more beautiful than before.
-Moving your garden or starting from scratching is a great way to make your new garden more beautiful than the previous one.
+Transport any plants you saved from your old garden and added some new plants to make your new area fuller and more beautiful than before.
+Moving your garden or starting from scratching is a great way to make your new garden more attractive than the previous one.